status-im/specs/status-whisper-usage-spec.md

 - Listen to client's B Contact Code Topic to retrieve their bundle information, including a list of active devices
 - Send a message on client's B partitioned topic
 - Listen to the Negotiated Topic between A & B
+- Once a message is received from B, the Negotiated Topic SHOULD be used

 ## Message encryption